Steps to Build a Custom Skill

-Is a custom skill the right type of skill for what you want to build?
-See Understanding the Different Types of Skills to learn about other options like the Smart Home Skill API.
+Is a custom interaction model the right model for what you want to build?
+See Understand the Different Skill Models to learn about the differences between the custom interaction model and the pre-built models.

 - Step 1: Design a Voice User Interface

 - Step 2: Set Up the Skill in the Developer Console

 - Step 3: Use the Voice Design to Build Your Interaction Model